Ngwaru/pdf_app/README.md

 Feel free to fork the repository and submit pull requests.
 Issues and suggestions are welcome!

 📄 License
-This project is open-source.
-License details to be added.
+This project is open-source, MIT License.